 I’m told that I need to run my radiators at a lower temperature if I have a heat pump fitted, but how will I still be warm?

 This could seem a confusing topic.

 Let’s think firstly of how radiators are normally controlled.
 A boiler system is traditionally designed so that radiators turn themselves on or off to achieve the desired room temperature.
 E.g. in mid-winter they may come on at 6am, and maybe 1 or 1.5 hours later, the house is warm.
 To be able to achieve this, the radiator may need to be very hot.
 Hot enough to not only ‘beat’ the heat loss from the building, but to heat it up quickly too.
 Once the house is warm, the radiator goes on and off as dictated by a room thermostat or the flow is reduced with trv radiator valve.

 Heat pumps will be far more energy-efficient if they work at lower water temperatures, and there is a lot that can be done to achieve the same room temperature with lower radiator temperatures.

 a) Instead of turning on and off, the radiator can be kept at a constant lower temperature that matches the heat demand.

 b) To reduce the warm-up load, the room can be never allowed to get too cold.
-E.g. a night temperature of say 18°C. The heating can also be turned on say an extra hour (or more) earlier in the morning.
+E.g. a night temperature of say 18°C (say 2° lower than normal).
+The heating can also be turned on say an extra hour or more, earlier in the morning.

 It may seem wasteful to have the heating enabled when we are asleep or out.
 However, the heat pump’s efficiency gain can be significant if we can drop the water temperature flowing through it, so even if the total heat delivered to the building is greater, the heat pumps power input can be less.